-Check to see if you have an electrical problem like a blown fuse or need to reset your circuit breaker.
+Check to see if you have a blown fuse or need to reset your circuit breaker.
 If you turn on your garbage disposal and don’t hear a humming sound, your circuit breaker may have shut off.

 Try the Reset Button

 Garbage disposals should have a reset button that will allow you to restart its circuit connection and might enable it to turn back on.

 If the electric components are working, it could be a physical issue.
 Under the garbage disposal, there is a flywheel turning hole.
 You can insert an Allen wrench and manually turn the flywheel clockwise and counterclockwise to see if it will turn.